April 2028 · Exact Dates To Be Announced

 Note on Santiago Flights

 Easter Island can only be reached via Santiago on LATAM Airlines.
-We recommend arriving in Santiago at least a day before April 22 to allow for any travel delays.
+Once exact dates are confirmed, we recommend arriving in Santiago at least a day before our group departure to allow for any travel delays.
 We're happy to advise on Santiago logistics — just ask.

 Real reviews from past adventures and gatherings.